Santo-G/maritime_transit_of_goods/README.md

 The project description will refer to:
 - **Simulated time**, which is the time elapsed in the simulation (e.g., one day to transport a cargo)
-- **Real time**, which is the duration of the simulation execution (e.g., after initiation, the simulation ends after 30 seconds, despite simulating a duration of 30 days).
+- **Real time**, which is the duration of the simulation execution (e.g., after initiation, the simulation ends after 30 seconds, despite simulating a duration of 30 days)

 In the simulation, **one day of simulated time equals one second of real time**.